awsdocs/amazon-workdocs-administration-guide/doc_source/download-user.md

 # Downloading User List<a name="download-user"></a>

-To download a list of users from the **Admin control panel**, you must install the WorkDocs Companion app\.
-To install the app, see [Amazon WorkDocs Client Downloads](https://amazonworkdocs.com/en/clients)\.
+To download a list of users from the **Admin control panel**, you must install Amazon WorkDocs Companion\.
+To install Amazon WorkDocs Companion, see [Amazon WorkDocs Client Downloads](https://amazonworkdocs.com/en/clients)\.

 **Note**
 The **Download user** option is not available for Amazon WorkDocs sites using an AWS Directory Service AD Connector directory\.